netidx/netidx-book/src/authorization.md

 ```

 In order to do the corresponding action in netidx a user must have
-that permission bit set, no bit, no action.

-Permission bits are computed starting from the root proceeding down
+that permission bit set.
+Permission bits are computed starting from
-the tree to the node being acted on.
-The bits are accumulated on the
+the root proceeding down the tree to the node being acted on.
+The bits
-way down, and can also be removed at any point in the tree.
-Each bit
-is represented by a 1 character symbolic tag, E.G.
+are accumulated on the way down.
+Each bit is represented by a 1
+character symbolic tag, e.g.

 - !: Deny, changes the meaning of the following bits to deny the
   corresponding permission instead of grant it.
-Must be the first
+May only be the first
   character of the permission string.
 - s: Subscribe
 - w: Write